ETFrocks/cryptonewsfetcher/README.md

 If no keyword is provided, the script fetches news about "bitcoin", "ethereum", "uniswap", "coinbase", and "usd".

+The script now supports multiple keywords and logical operators.
+You can use `-or` and `-and` to combine keywords.
+For example, `./fetch_news.sh bitcoin -or ethereum` will fetch news about either bitcoin or ethereum. `./fetch_news.sh bitcoin -and ethereum` will fetch news about both bitcoin and ethereum.

+You can also set the script to run at regular intervals using the `--run=` option followed by the interval in seconds.
+For example, `./fetch_news.sh --run=3600` will run the script every hour.

 ## Built With

 * [Bash](https://www.gnu.org/software/bash/) - The scripting language used